NFL Week 10 injury updates on Deebo Samuel, Minkah Fitzpatrick, Stefon Diggs

 Injury: Ankle

-Miller had only two touches last week, one being a 31-yard reception, before he left with an ankle injury that kept him out of practice all week.
-Miller, who would have entered this week as the third running back behind Alvin Kamara and Jamaal Williams, has been declared out for Sunday's game.
+Miller had two touches last week, one being a 31-yard reception, before he left with an ankle injury that kept him out of practice all week.
+Miller, who would have entered this week as the third running back behind Alvin Kamara and Jamaal Williams, has been declared out for Sunday's game. -- Katherine Terrell